RaphaelJehl/AzureProvisioning/README.md

 - https://docs.microsoft.com/fr-fr/azure/developer/python/sdk/examples/azure-sdk-example-storage-use?tabs=cmd<br/>
 <br/>

-Authentification is made using your connection string, you can find it in the "Access keys" tab of you Storage account.<br/>
+Authentification is made using your connection string, you can find it in the "Access keys" tab of your Storage account.<br/>
 Connection string can be inputed raw (not recommended) or using an environment variable.
 1. Open a Powershell prompt to add your connection string to environment variables as follows :
 ```